Cat on a Hot Tin Roof (1958 film): Plot

-After an argument, Brick lets it slip to Big Daddy that Big Daddy will die of cancer, and that this birthday will be his last.
+After an argument, Brick lets it slip to Big Daddy that he will die of cancer, and this birthday will be his last.
 Shaken, Big Daddy retreats to the cellar.
-Meanwhile, Gooper, who is a lawyer, and his wife Mae argue with Big Mama about the family's cotton business and Big Daddy's will, which Gooper, egged on by the scheming Mae, plans to use to cut Brick and Maggie out of the family fortune.
+Meanwhile, Gooper, a lawyer, and his wife, Mae, argue with Big Mama about the family's cotton business and Big Daddy's will.
+Egged on by the scheming Mae, Gooper argues to cut Brick and Maggie out of the family fortune.

-Brick descends into the cellar, a labyrinth of antiques and family possessions, mostly bought by Big Mama, according to the decorative role typically reserved to a wealthy man's wife.
-Brick and Big Daddy confront each other in front of a large cutout of Brick in his glory days as an athlete.
-After Big Daddy tells Brick about his hobo father, a veteran of the Spanish-American War who, despite being a poor tramp, loved his young son and kept him with him always, the pair reaches a reconciliation of sorts.
+Brick descends into the cellar, a labyrinth of antiques and family possessions, mostly bought by Big Mama during a European tour.
+Brick and Big Daddy confront each other in front of a large cutout of Brick in his athletic glory days.
+Big Daddy contrasts his own youthful experience with his hobo father, a veteran of the Spanish-American War, who loved his young son, keeping him with him always, but leaving him nothing but an old worn out suitcase.
+Brick points out his legacy was a father's unconditional love, lacking in their own relationship.
+The pair reaches a reconciliation of sorts.

-The rest of the family begins to crumble under pressure, with Big Mama stepping up as a strong figure.
-Maggie says that she would like to give Big Daddy her birthday present: the announcement of her pregnancy.
-After the jealous Mae calls Maggie a liar, Big Daddy and Brick defend her, although Brick knows that Maggie is not pregnant, and Big Daddy suspects it.
-In their room, Maggie and Brick reconcile and kiss, with the implication that they will make Maggie's lie come true.
+In Big Daddy’s absence, Big Mama steps up to resist Gooper and Mae.
+On his return, Maggie gives Big Daddy her birthday present: the announcement of her pregnancy.
+When Mae calls Maggie a liar, Big Daddy and Brick defend her, although Brick knows that Maggie is not pregnant, and Big Daddy suspects it.
+In their room, Maggie and Brick reconcile and kiss, with Brick saying that they must make Maggie's lie come true.